magomimmo/modern-cljs/doc/tutorial-02.md

 (Read Eval Print Loop), which enables a very interactive style of programming.
-CLJS communities worked very hard to bring into CLJS the same REPL-based programming experience available in CLJ, and created a way to connect a CLJS REPL to almost any JS engine, the one embedded in the browser as well.
+CLJS communities worked very hard to bring into CLJS the same REPL-based programming experience available in CLJ, and created a way to connect a CLJS REPL to almost any JS engine, included the one embedded in the your browser.
 This style of programming allows you to evaluate CLJS forms in the REPL and receive an immediate feedback in the browser to which the REPL is connected.

 `boot` community has a task to offer even in this area.
 Its name is `boot-cljs-repl`.
-As already done for the other tasks not included with `boot`, we need to add it to the dependencies of the `build.boot` project file.
+As already done for the other tasks not already included with `boot`, we need to add it to the dependencies of the `build.boot` project file.
 Then, as usual, we have to require its main tasks (i.e. `cljs-repl` and `start-repl`) to make them visible to the `boot` command at the terminal.

 ```clj
 (set-env!